-- Chapter title change from ‘stray dog population control’ to ‘dog population management’, and the introduction of the acronym DPM.
-Emphasises a really important point – that DPM needs to take a systems approach that addresses the whole dog population, importantly addressing sources of future free-roaming dogs, rather than classic ‘stray control’ that takes a somewhat myopic view of only the current ‘stray symptom’ and not the cause.
+- Chapter title change from ‘stray dog population control’ to ‘dog population management’, and the introduction of the acronym DPM – this gives emphasis to a really important point – that DPM needs to take a systems approach that addresses the whole dog population, importantly addressing sources of future free-roaming dogs, rather than classic ‘stray control’ that takes a somewhat myopic view of only the current ‘stray symptom’ and not the cause.

 - Increased emphasis on responsible dog ownership; the relevance of owned dogs and owner behaviour was expressed in the original chapter, but the update sees this concept upfront and centre with a clear guiding principle “Acknowledging that the owned dog population is a common source of free-roaming dogs, DPM programmes should consider all dogs”, and application of this principle throughout other parts of the text.

 - There has been a tendency for national government to dismiss DPM as a local authority issue, leaving a gap in central legislation, funding and attention to the issue.
 So the update clarifies the role of the competent authority at the national level and explicitly recommends a national action plan for DPM.
 However, it also recognises that implementation of DPM measures will still mostly fall to local government, so this national action plan should enable local implementation of DPM programmes whilst respecting that these programmes will need to be tailored to local dog population dynamics.